eclipse-zenoh/roadmap/rfcs/ALL/SHM.md

 SHM buffers are reference counted with additional mechanics applied to support dangling reference recovery (in case a process holding an SHM buffer crashes) to keep the system robust.

 SHM buffers are allocated by `SharedMemoryProvider` objects.
-Providers are extendable, capable to use pluggable backends which implement allocator and utilize some SHM system API.
-The only one backend which is currently shipped with zenoh by-default is `PosixShmProviderBackend` which implements some general-purpose allocator and uses POSIX shared memory.
+Providers are extensible and capable of using pluggable backends which implement an allocator and utilize some SHM system API.
+The only backend currently shipped with Zenoh by default is `PosixShmProviderBackend`, which implements a general-purpose allocator and uses POSIX shared memory.

 ## Docker